scalawithcats/scala-with-cats/src/pages/monads/index.md

 ```

 <div class="callout callout-warning">
-*Monad laws*
+*Monad Laws*

 `pure` and `flatMap` must obey a set of laws
 that allow us to sequence operations freely
-without unindented glitches and side-effects:
+without unintended glitches and side-effects:

 *Left identity*: calling `pure`
 and transforming the result with `func`
-is the same as simply calling `func`:
+is the same as calling `func`:

 ```scala
 pure(a).flatMap(func) == func(a)